-Welcome to AppNeta Performance Manager (APM)!
-Whether you’re deploying for the first time, or you’re extending an existing deployment, this is your one, best place to learn what APM does, why it’s important to your business, and how to maximize the value you get from it.
+Whether you’re deploying AppNeta monitoring points for the first time, or you’re extending an existing deployment, this is the best place to start.

-- Make sure you can log in to APM.
+- The ability to log in to APM.

 |m25, m35, r45||USB||—|